katilp/condition-data-test/README.md

 # Extract database files from conditions database

-Script to extract condition database files from /cvmfs/cms-opendata-conddb.cern.ch
+Script to extract condition database files needed in a CMSSW analysis job from `/cvmfs/cms-opendata-conddb.cern.ch`.

 Runs on a CMSSW open data container with cvmfs mounted on host, e.g